 Antipsychotic medications are the most commonly prescribed treatment for schizophrenia.
 They can be helpful in managing symptoms, but they have some serious side effects, such as jitteriness, dizziness, sedation, tremor, weight gain, and slowed movements.
-The long-term side effects can lead to a movement disorder called “tardive dyskinesia” (repeated movements out of the patient’s control).
+The long-term side effects could lead to a movement disorder called “tardive dyskinesia” (repeated movements out of the patient’s control).
 Clozapine is another medication prescribed for those who don’t respond to antipsychotics.
-It can reduce symptoms, but it has more side-effects.
+It can reduce symptoms, but it has more side effects.
 The therapies involved in treating people with schizophrenia tend to be centered on support programs, social skills, and behavioral and occupational training.
+Fortunately, therapy does not come with side effects.
+The patient and their friends and family should all work to help the patient manage their disorder.
+They might do this by talking, watching for and avoiding triggers, and helping the patient to distinguish the difference between their sensory hallucinations and what is tangible.
 The risks of not treating schizophrenia can include alcohol and drug abuse, physical illness, and suicide.4

 Chiropractic Options for Schizophrenia

 There have been historical chiropractic treatments for mental disorders.
 The Clearview Sanitarium was “Chiropractics most renowned and famous psychiatric hospital (1926-1951)”, where patients with schizophrenia and other mental disorders were treated.5 B.J.
 Palmer, son of the founder of modern chiropractic, believed in the “oneness of mind and body”, and he “operated the Clearview and Forest Park Sanitariums in Iowa”.
 Candace Pert, PhD, stated, “My research has shown me that the body can and must be healed through the mind, and the mind can and must be healed through the body.”
 One chiropractic finding is that “while the patient may have healed emotionally, the body still holds the…tension…of the emotionally stressful event”.
 Chiropractic aims to “update the body” and bring it into balance with the mind.6 Some researchers today are using non-medical methods of treating mental disorders.
-In fact, some are using “Vitamin C, the B Complex, zinc and manganese supplements” to help treat schizophrenia.7 There are a host of other alternative, dietary, and supplemental treatments being researched now to manage both the symptoms of schizophrenia and the side-effects of tardive dyskinesia and medical prescriptions.8 Chiropractic looks at patients holistically and tries to avoid treatments with side-effects.
-It can explored as a complement or alternative to traditional medical care.
+In fact, some are using “Vitamin C, the B Complex, zinc and manganese supplements” to help treat schizophrenia.7 There are a host of other alternative, dietary, and supplemental treatments being researched now to manage both the symptoms of schizophrenia and the side effects of tardive dyskinesia and medical prescriptions.8 The chiropractor will look at patients holistically and tries to avoid treatments with side effects.
+Chiropractic care can be explored as a complementary or alternative treatment option to traditional medical care.